sovenor/bitcoin-rocks/CONTRIBUTING.md

 In order to have your translation approved and merged into the main branch, the minimum required pages listed below must be translated.

 Remember, you don't have to translate all of these pages yourself.
 You can translate whatever amount you wish and invite other people to translate the pages in your GitHub branch.
-When all of the minimum required pages have been translated, submit a pull request to launch the translation.
+When all of the minimum required pages have been translated, submit a pull request to launch the new language.

-#### Minimum required pages for translation
+#### Minimum required pages
 /404.html
 /bank-runs.html
 /bitcoin-vs-cbdc.html